surifirstpin/biplus_documentation/docs/DatabaseConnection.md

    **Connection** Specifies a database connection from which a model can retrieve the data.

- Followare the steps to be followed to set up database connection.
+ **To set up database connection, Follow the below steps;**

 **I.**  Get the connection details for database such as Host name, port, username and password etc from **Database Administrator.**.

 **II.** Enable secure access to database, such as :
   -  Using  IP Address Whitelist, optionally adding SSL Encryption.
-  - Using SSH Tunnel, which provides a secured and encrypted connection with extra authentication
+  - Using SSH Tunnel, which provides a secured and encrypted connection with extra authentication.

 **III.** Set up database to work with BiPlus.
 Instructions may vary from dialect to dialect.
 Typically it includes providing approval to BiPlus to access database.